-Theon Greyjoy is a member of House Greyjoy and is the sole surviving son and heir apparent of Lord, later King, Balon Greyjoy.
-At the end of the Greyjoy Rebellion, Theon was taken as a hostage and ward to Eddard Stark.
-He became the captain of the longship, Sea Bitch.
+Theon Greyjoy is a member of House Greyjoy and is the sole surviving son and heir apparent of Lord Balon Greyjoy.
+At the end of the Greyjoy Rebellion, Theon was taken as a hostage and ward to Lord Eddard Stark.
 He becomes a POV Character in A Clash of Kings.
 In the TV series, he is played by Alfie Allen.

-Theon was a young boy of ten, when his father's rebellion was crushed and his two brothers were killed, making him the heir to House Greyjoy and the Iron Islands.
+Theon was a young boy of ten when his father's rebellion was crushed and his two brothers, Rodrik and Maron were killed, making him the heir to House Greyjoy and the Iron Islands.
 He was taken as a hostage and ward by Lord Eddard Stark and has been raised at Winterfell for nine years since.
 He was raised with the Stark children and tutored along with them in all disciplines.
-His relationship with the Starks was respectful, while he considered Robb Stark a close friend and brother.
-He feuded, however, with Jon Snow, the other outsider of the family.
-Theon sought approval from the Starks, but usually felt unsatisfied.
+His relationship with the Starks is respectful, while he considers Robb Stark a close friend and brother.
+He feuds, however, with Jon Snow, the other outsider of the family.
+Theon seeks approval from the Starks, but usually feels unsatisfied.
 He is a skilled bowman.

 A Game of Thrones

 Theon is present when the Stark boys witness the execution of Gared, kicking the head afterwards.
-He remains in Winterfell after Ned leaves for King's Landing to assume the position of Hand.
-During this time, Theon saves Bran from a group of wildlings and Night's Watch deserters, but Robb criticizes him for risking Bran's life.
+He remains in Winterfell after Lord Eddard "Ned" Stark leaves for King's Landing to assume the position of Hand.
+During this time, Theon saves Bran Stark from a group of wildlings and Night's Watch deserters, but Robb Stark criticizes him for risking Bran's life.
 This event wounds Theon.
 After the outbreak of the War of the Five Kings, however, Theon becomes Robb's trusted battle companion.
 He fights at Robb's side at the Battle of the Camps and at the Whispering Wood, where he takes pride in coming very close to Jaime Lannister during the fighting.

 A Clash of Kings